How To Write A Discussion In A Lab Report

 Conclusion

 Now that you're armed with these guidelines, put them into practice!
 Review your recent lab reports and identify areas where you can strengthen your discussion sections.
-Consider seeking feedback from peers or instructors to further refine your skills.
+Now, consider seeking feedback from peers or instructors to further refine your skills.
 By actively applying these principles, you'll not only improve your lab reports but also cultivate a deeper understanding of scientific thinking and communication.
 Don't just report your findings – interpret them, analyze them, and make them meaningful.